spaelet/ansible-terraform-demo/README.md

 # Terraform/Ansible Demo

 ## Overview
+This demo illustrates using Terraform and Ansible together to stand up a simple infrastructure.

+In particular we will:
-This demo will walk you through standing up an EC2 instance in AWS from scratch (including all the networking needed to make it accessible from the internet), installing the NginX web server, and viewing the default welcome page in a browser.
+- Stand up an EC2 instance in AWS from scratch, including all the networking needed to make it accessible from the internet
+- Installing the NginX web server on the instance
+- Viewing the default NginX welcome page in a browser

 We'll use Terraform for standing up the infrastructure, and Ansible for installing NginX.